bcrowell/entropy/README.md

 http://www.lightandmatter.com/entropy?wait

-The basic demo of free expansion and the second law.
+A demo of free expansion and the second law.
 Click the Start button to see the demonstration run.
 (This is the reason for the "wait" option in this url and the others below; in a lecture, it gives time to say something to the class before everything starts moving.)
+The particles are all initially on one side of the box, and they then expand freely.
+Because the gas is ideal, the temperature stays the same during the expansion while the entropy increases.
-On the graphs you can see the system reaching equilibrium and fluctuating away from equilibrium.
+The graphs show the number of particles on each side of the box, which gives a quantitative view of the system reaching equilibrium and fluctuating away from equilibrium.
 By increasing the number of particles you can see that the fluctuations get smaller in relative terms.
 If you hit the "Reverse velocities" button you can see the